Douglas Ross (Scottish politician): Policies and views

 In line with the Scottish Conservatives, Ross supports British unionism and is opposed to a second referendum on Scottish independence.
 Following his election as leader of the Scottish Conservative Party, Ross stated that he wanted to represent "working-class unionists in Scotland."
 However, he has also criticised what he views as too much centralisation around London and has expressed support for some federalist ideas, including House of Lords reform.
 In the run-up to the 2021 Scottish Parliament election, Ross proposed a "pro-UK, anti-referendum coalition" with other Scottish unionist parties although this was not supported by Scottish Labour.

 Ross backed Remain during the EU referendum, but after the vote he stated Parliament should complete Brexit to "deliver the will of the British people".
 He voted against Theresa May's Brexit withdrawal agreement at the first round of voting and was absent for the second following his wife going into labour.
 During the 2019 Conservative Party leadership election, Ross initially endorsed Mark Harper before backing Boris Johnson in the final round.

-Ross has also expressed support for power of recall in the Scottish parliament, and in 2021 proposed what he called "Mackay's Law" (named after former SNP Finance Minister Derek Mackay), whereby MSPs who have not shown up for work for over six months but still collect pay must be forced to resign.
+Ross has also expressed support for power of recall in the Scottish parliament, and, in 2021, proposed what he called "Mackay's Law" (named after former SNP Finance Minister Derek Mackay), whereby MSPs who have not shown up for work for over six months but still collect pay must be forced to resign.

+On 29th May 2025, Ross conducted various television interviews questioning the neutrality of the current Scottish Parliament's Presiding Officer, Alison Johnstone, following his expulsion from Parliament for continual disruptive behaviour.